 - Drive / energy

 Dogs that are bred to work with humans are usually highly co-operative and this characteristic is seen in both our herding and our sporting dog breeds.
-This ability and willingness to co-operate with a human partner is vital in a dog that is often obeying commands at great distances from their handler.
+This ability is vital in a dog that is often obeying commands at great distances from their handler.
 Intelligence is of course important in any dog that has to learn and work with people.

-Intelligence and co-operation are great starting points, but like other herding breeds, Australian Shepherd have a lot of energy and a lot of ‘drive’.
-And that drive acts like an energy pump increasing the dog’s inclination to be active busy, and generally race around a lot!
+Like other herding breeds, Australian Shepherd have a lot of energy and a lot of ‘drive’.
+And that acts like an energy pump, increasing the dog’s inclination to be active busy, and generally race around a lot!
 That can have an impact on your family.